olevegard/FactoriGo/README.md

 ## Todo:
 - Make and implement a better GUI
+- Small windows for each production unit.
+- - These should show if they are getting what they need
 - Miners should be harder to make, maybe requring the user to fist get stone -> make stone furnace -> get iron ore -> get coal -> make iron plates form iron ore -> build miners like in factorio
 - Upgrades
 - New materials